 You know how spinach artichoke dip is so good that sometimes you want to just order the appetizer as your meal and not share it with anybody?
 I hereby give you permission to.
 Well, as long as you make it yourself and turn it into this meal-worthy Spinach Artichoke Pasta instead of spending $8 for one serving dip.
 And I guess you can share because you’ll have enough to feed six. ;)

-I started with my favorite spinach artichoke dip recipe, added some pasta to make it more meal-worthy, and then made a few substitutions to make it more saucy and a little less guilt-inducing.
+I started with my favorite spinach artichoke dip recipe, added some pasta to make it more meal-worthy, and then made a few substitutions to make it saucier.

-Scroll down to the bottom of the post for ingredient substitutions and add-in ideas.
+Scroll down for ingredient substitutions and add-in ideas.

 Spinach Artichoke Pasta